GotoFinal/mbassador/README.md

 > Message filtering

 MBassador offers static message filtering.
 Filters are configured using annotations and multiple filters can be attached to a single message handler.
-Since version 1.2.0 Java EL expressions in `@Handler` are another way to define conditional message dispatch.
+Since version 2.0 Groovy expressions in `@Handler` are another way to define conditional message dispatch.
 Messages that have matching handlers but do not pass the configured filters result in the publication of a FilteredMessage object which wraps the original message.
 FilteredMessage events can be handled by registering listeners that handle FilteredMessage.

-> Enveloped messages

-Message handlers can declare to receive an enveloped message using `Enveloped`.
-The envelope can wrap different types of messages to allow a single handler to handle multiple, unrelated message types.

 > Handler priorities